 Driving on, the road ascended and descended like a roller coaster along the rocky shoreline, past small fishing villages and amazing views.
 We stopped in one of the villages to get some snacks and drinks at one of the convenience stores.
 Leaving the store we noticed a vast field of sunflowers and another planted with lotus next to it.
 The sunflowers were in full bloom and the lotus still had some pink flowers poking between the large, round leaves but was mostly covered with the large green seedpods that looked like a head with hundreds of dark eyes.
 Dragonflies kept buzzing around our heads and the noise of the cicadas was ever present.

 Our Arrival in Heda

 Back in the cool air conditioned car we made good progress towards our accommodation near Heda.
 The guesthouse was owned by a retired English chap who had built the house, perched on a hill above the sea, a few years before.
 We received a warm welcome and were shown to our bedroom suite on the first floor with a little balcony.
 The panoramic views were incredible, the sea looked dark under the moody afternoon sky.
-We settled in and our host Brian served us some coffee and sweets on the balcony outside.
+We settled in and our host Bryan served us some coffee and sweets on the balcony outside.
 We talked about our trip so far and he gave us some recommendations for beaches and cafes nearby.
 Breakfast and dinner was included and therefore we did not need to worry too much about restaurants.
-Jerome liked his room and was also excited that Brian offered him some racing games on the Xbox too.
+Jerome liked his room and was also excited that Bryan offered him some racing games on the Xbox too.